Well-conditioned frames for high order finite element methods: Introduction

 \section{Introduction}

-The discussions in this paper is motivated by finite element discretizations of second order elliptic equations, where $C^0$ piecewise polynomial spaces of high polynomial degree are used as the finite dimensional space.
+The discussion in this paper is motivated by finite element discretizations of second order elliptic equations, where $C^0$ piecewise polynomial spaces of high polynomial degree are used as the finite dimensional space.
 As the polynomial degree increases the choice of basis can have a substantial effect on the conditioning of the linear systems to be solved.
 The purpose of this paper is to discuss how to obtain representations of the finite element spaces which are uniformly well-conditioned with respect to the polynomial degree.
 Here the conditioning of the representation is measured by the $L^2$ condition number.
 Furthermore, we will explain how this influences the conditioning of the corresponding discrete systems.
+Since our main goal is to discuss dependence with respect to the polynomial degree we will consider the mesh $\mathcal{T}_h$ to be fixed throughout the discussion below.

 To motivate the discussion below, we consider a second order elliptic equation, defined on a bounded domain $\Omega \in \R^d$, which admits a weak formulation of the form:

 Find $u \in H^1(\Omega)$ such that

 where $H^1(\Omega)$ denotes the Sobolev space of all functions in $L^2$ which also have all first order partial derivates in $L^2$.
 Furthermore, $f$ is a bounded linear functional, and $a$ is a symmetric, bounded, and coercive bilinear form on $H^1(\Omega)$.
 The formulation above reflects that we are considering an elliptic problem with natural boundary condition.
 If we instead consider problems with an essential boundary condition on parts of the boundary, we will obtain a weak formulation with respect to a corresponding subspace of $H^1(\Omega)$.
 However, the effect of such modifications of \eqref{weak-1} will have minor effects on the discussion below.
 Therefore, we will restrict the discussion to problems of the form \eqref{weak-1} throughout this paper.